saipraneethd-zz/Robotic_Perception/README.md

 - In addition to this the ekf node will also print debugging messages on stdout
 ## Subscription:
-The node launched above subscibes to follwoing topics:
+The node launched above subscribes to follwoing topics:

 /unity_ros/husky/TrueState/odom  --->  first odometry topic